caseyhebebrand/pinteresting-analytics/README.md

 # Pinteresting Analytics

-An analytics microservice that determines the advertisement quantity and category to serve a specific user.
+An analytics microservice that determines the optimal advertisement quantity and category to serve a specific user.

 ## Contributing